RyotaUshio/obsidian-pdf-plus/README.md

 ### Backlinks to PDF files

 - **Highlight backlinks**: In the PDF viewer, any referenced text will be highlighted for easy identification.
   - By default, all backlinks are highlighted.
-But there is an option that allows you to highlight only backlinks with colors specified in the link text (see below).
+However, there is an option that allows you to highlight only backlinks with colors specified in the link text (see below).
 - **Custom highlight colors**: Append `&color={{COLOR NAME}}` to a link text to highlight the selection with a specified color, where `{{COLOR NAME}}` is one of the colors that you register in the plugin settings. e.g `[[file.pdf#page=1&selection=4,0,5,20&color=red]]`
 - **Show color palette in the toolbar**: A color palette will be added to the toolbar of the PDF viewer.
 Clicking a color while selecting a range of text will copy a link to the selection with `&color=...` appended.
-- **Easily navigate to backlinks by pressing `Ctrl`/`Cmd` (by default) while hovering over a highlighted text in PDF viewer.**: you can choose what happens when you hover over a highlighted text between the followings:
+- **Easily navigate to backlinks by pressing `Ctrl`/`Cmd` (by default) while hovering over a highlighted text in PDF viewer.**: you can choose what happens when you hover over a highlighted text between the following:
   - Open backlink
   - Popover preview of backlink
 - **Double click a piece of highlighted text to open the corresponding backlink**